 The Connecticut Paid Family & Medical Leave Act (CT PFML) was enacted in June 2019 which gives the state authority to build a paid family and medical leave insurance program.
-On January 1, 2021, employee payroll contributions began and then on January 1, 2022, benefits will be payable.
+On January 1, 2021, employee payroll contributions began and on January 1, 2022, benefits became payable.
 CT PFML will provide wage replacement benefits to eligible workers in the state of Connecticut who need time off from work for their own serious health condition, or medical leave (ML), and for Paid Family Leave (PFL).
 Workers may be eligible for ML if they are unable to work due to a non-work-related injury or illness, including pregnancy and childbirth.

 Workers may be eligible for PFL to care for a seriously ill family member, to bond with a new child, serve as an organ or bone marrow donor, address a qualifying military exigency, or to address matters related to being a victim of family violence.